 In addition to propagating this system of meditation, we hope to make a valuable contribution to the knowledge of Buddhism and Buddhist meditation, emphasizing clarity, quality and depth in our publications.

-To this end, we regularly write and translate texts and post other content that we consider to be of high quality or directly related to the teaching of our teacher Ahba.
+To this end, we regularly write and translate texts and post other content that we consider to be of high quality or directly related to the teachings of our teacher Ahba.

 Shortly after Wouter (born 1983) decided to start meditating he met Herman, under whose guidance he began samatha meditation on buddho in 2005.
 Not long after, he went to Ahba for his first long retreat.
 The first meeting with Ahba was a reunion between teacher and disciple and the continuation of a path that originated in the distant past and will continue into the distant future.
 As Ahba put it to him, “In the previous life we made good karma together, in this life we make good karma together, and in the next life we will continue.”
 Since then Wouter has regularly gone to Ahba for long intensive meditation retreats where he has also repeatedly ordained as a monk.
 According to Wouter, the desire for results is the biggest obstacle on the Buddhist path today while the patient development of moral behavior and concentration as a prerequisite for insight is of utmost importance.
 Wouter manages the website, is the final editor and has written and translated a large part of the texts for the website.